itba-tpietravallo/TPE-IS1/README.md

 Commits on the main branch will trigger production builds, while commits on other branches will trigger preview builds.

 Github Actions use secrets corresponding to the `VERCEL_ORG_ID`, `VERCEL_PROJECT_ID`, and `VERCEL_TOKEN` corresponding to @tomaspietravallo's account (please get in touch to debug the ci/cd pipeline).
-Secrets where set up on March 18th, 2025 with a 1 YEAR expiry.
+Secrets were set up on March 18th, 2025 with a 1 YEAR expiry.